Will Benson Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Will Benson (.308 batting average in his past 10 games), battle starting pitcher Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.
+The Cincinnati Reds, including Will Benson (.382 on-base percentage in past 10 games, 124 points above season-long percentage), battle starter Adam Wainwright and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Cardinals.
+He had a one-hit performance in his previous game (1-for-5) against the Cardinals.

 Will Benson Game Info & Props vs. the Cardinals